DiamondLightSource/malcolmjs/docs/source/index.rst

 How is the documentation structured?
 ------------------------------------

-The documentation is structured into a series of `tutorials-doc` and some general `reference-doc` documentation.
-End users and developers need different documentation, so links for various categories of user are listed below:
+The documentation is structured into two main sections; one targeted at end users and the other at developers/power users.

 .. _installation_guide: